 Where is your audience?

 This is a multi-part question.
 You need to know where your audience is online and in person.
 Not only does this help you to write content that they can relate to, you will also be better able to geotag your content when you share it on social media.
-Knowing where they are gives you insight into what they’re interested in.
+Knowing where your target market spends their time provides insight into what they’re interested in.

 What social media platforms do they prefer?
 Instagram, Facebook, Twitter, Pinterest?